 Leave No Stone Uncolored

 One of Specialty Concrete’s most popular products is called Stone-Shade, a mixture of sealers, pigments and release agents.
-Available in 17 colors, "It can be sprayed, rolled or brushed onto individual stones to achieve the coloring effects of powder-release agents," Hartzog says.
-"It’s not opaque; it lets the color beneath show through while still producing darker highlights."
-It’s a quick, easy and economical way to add additional colors to stamped concrete and is commonly used to renovate old worn-out stamped surfaces.
+Available in 17 colors, “It can be sprayed, rolled or brushed onto individual stones to achieve the coloring effects of powder-release agents,” Hartzog says.
+“It’s not opaque; it lets the color beneath show through while still producing darker highlights.”
+It’s a quick, easy and economical way to add additional colors to stamped concrete.
+Additionally, it is commonly used to renovate old worn-out stamped surfaces.

-Another way to add color is to sift a color hardener through pantyhose to separate the sand from the pigment and cement.
+Another way to add color is to sift a color hardener through pantyhose.
+Thi separates the sand from the pigment and cement.
 Throw away the sand and mix the colored powder with water to make a flour-like paste.
 After you’ve power washed off the release agent, paint the paste onto random stones in the direction of the grain of the pattern you want to highlight.
-"Then mist with water and let the paste settle in the texture lines and grooves for a more natural look," Hartzog says.
-"When you seal it, the sealer will really bring out the pigments."
+“Then mist with water and let the paste settle in the texture lines and grooves for a more natural look,” Hartzog says.
+“When you seal it, the sealer will really bring out the pigments.”

 Gerry Sadleir, vice president of operations for San Diego-based Concrete Solutions Inc. — the company that introduced its 1/4-inch overlay stamping system in 1997 — recommends using a mixture of stamped concrete sealer and liquid release agent combined with liquid and powdered antiquing colors to create beautiful and natural coloring effects.